 Independent research conducted under the guidance of a faculty member.
-1.000 TO 12.000 Credit hours, 1.000 TO 12.000 Lecture hours

 BIOS 4740 - Bio-Inspired Design

 We examine evolutionary adaptation as a source for engineering design inspiration, utilizing principles of scaling, adaptability, and robust multifunctionality that characterize biological systems.

 Prerequisites: (BIOS 1108 or 1208 and 1108L or 1208L) or BIOS 3600 or BMED 3100 or PHYS 2211